gcr07/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/README.md

 La federación se recomienda como autenticación para las organizaciones que tienen características avanzadas que actualmente no son compatibles con Azure AD, incluido el inicio de sesión con tarjetas inteligentes o certificados, el inicio de sesión con el servidor de autenticación multifactor (MFA) local y el inicio de sesión con una solución de autenticación de terceros.

+ # Azure AD roles and role-based access control

+ Azure AD roles control permissions to manage Azure AD resources.
+For example, allowing user accounts to be created, or billing information to be viewed.
+Azure AD supports built-in and custom roles.

+Managing access using roles is known as role-based access control (RBAC).
+Azure AD built-in and custom roles are a form of RBAC in that Azure AD roles control access to Azure AD resources.
+This is referred to as Azure AD RBAC.

+## Difference between Azure AD RBAC and Azure RBAC

+Azure AD RBAC - Azure AD roles control access to Azure AD resources such as users, groups, and applications.
+Azure RBAC - Azure roles control access to Azure resources such as virtual machines or storage using Azure Resource Management.

+## Azure Identity Protection

+Herramienta para detectar identity risk

+> Identity Protection is a tool that allows organizations to accomplish three key tasks:
+Automate the detection and remediation of identity-based risks.
+Investigate risks using data in the portal.
+Export risk detection data to third-party utilities for further analysis.

+# Privileged access lifecycle

+Monitoring privileged access is a key part of identity governance.Azure AD Privileged Identity Management (PIM) provides extra controls tailored to securing access rights.
+PIM helps you minimize the number of people who have access to resources across Azure AD

+## Azure AD access reviews

+Azure Active Directory (AD) access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignment.

+## Azure Privileged Identity Management (PIM)

+that enables you to manage, control, and monitor access to important resources in your organization.PIM reduces the chance of a malicious actor getting access by minimizing the number of people who have access to secure information or resources.
+By time-limiting authorized users